WallStreetMojo

 source: Google SEC filings

-We note from above that Google’s Prepaid revenue share, expenses, and other assets have increased from $3,412 million in December 2014 to $37,20 million in March 2015.
+We note above that Google's Prepaid revenue share, expenses, and other assets have increased from $3,412 million in December 2014 to $37,20 million in March 2015.

 #6 – Non-trade Receivables

-Non-trade receivables are the receivables to be paid by employees, vendors, or other entities/persons for non-trade activities.
-Employees can owe loans or salary advances to the Company; vendors can owe the Company some prepaid deposits, tax authorities owe tax refunds, insurance claims by insurance Company are all examples of non-trade receivables.
+Non-trade receivables are the receivables paid by employees, vendors, or other entities/persons for non-trade activities.
+Employees can owe loans or salary advances to the Company; vendors can owe the Company some prepaid deposits, tax authorities owe tax refunds, insurance claims by insurance companies are all examples of non-trade receivables.
 If these claims by the Company are to be matured or paid within one year, they are entered as non-trade receivables under current assets.

 #7 – Other Current Assets

-Other current assets include any other assets held by the Company, which can be converted to cash in one year but cannot be classified under the above-mentioned categories.
+Other current assets include any other assets held by the Company, which can be converted to cash in one year but cannot be classified under the above categories.
 Details of other assets held by the Company are generally provided in the notes to the financial statements.

 Current Assets Example